30 Ways to Protect Yourself From an Angry Drunk

 4. Acknowledge Their Feelings:

-Impact: Sometimes, acknowledging their feelings without agreeing or disagreeing can help calm them.
+Impact: Sometimes, acknowledging their feelings without agreeing or disagreeing can help calm and angry drunk.
 Simple phrases like, “I see you’re upset,” can be effective.

 5. Avoid Physical Contact:

-Impact: Physical contact can be misinterpreted and might escalate the situation.
+Impact: Physical contact can be misinterpreted by an angry drunk spouse and might escalate the situation.
 Keep your hands visible and avoid making sudden movements.

 6. Exit the Situation if Possible:

 Impact: If you can safely leave, do so.
-Removing yourself from the environment can prevent further conflict and protect your well-being.
+Removing yourself from the environment with angry drunks can prevent further conflict and protect your well-being.

 7. Seek Help: